paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-341-acquisition-of-services-generally.md

 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 1994 Amendment
 For effective date and applicability of amendment by Pub.
 L. 103–355, see section 10001 of Pub.
-L. 103–355, set out as a note under [section 2302 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2302).
+L. 103–355, set out as a note under [section 8752 of this title](./chapter-873-procurement-of-supplies-and-services.md#section-8752).

 #### Regulations
 Pub.
 L. 101–510, div.
 A, title VIII, § 834(b), Nov.
 5, 1990, 104 Stat.
 1614, provided that: “Not later than 180 days after the date of the enactment of this Act [Nov.
 5, 1990], the Secretary of Defense shall publish for public comment new regulations to carry out the requirements in this section [enacting this section].
 The Secretary shall promulgate final regulations to carry out such requirements not later than 270 days after the date of the enactment of this Act.”

 #### Provisions Not Affected by Pub.
 L. 103–355
 Repeal of subsec. (c) of this section by Pub.
 L. 103–355 not to be construed as modifying or superseding, or as intended to impair or restrict, authorities or responsibilities under former [40 U.S.C.
 759](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section759&num=0&edition=prelim) or chapter 11 of Title 40, Public Buildings, Property, and Works, see section 1004(d) of Pub.
-L. 103–355, set out as a note under [section 2304a of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2304a).
+L. 103–355, set out as a note preceding [section 3401 of this title](./chapter-245-task-and-delivery-order-contracts-multiple-award-contracts.md#section-3401).

 <a id="section-4508"></a>